NyanCatTW1/robloxWineBuildGuide/README.md

 **Studio performance issues:**
 Go into Studio, press Alt+S, and then go to the renderer tab.
 Options such as the quality level and graphics level are available.
 Note that studio's OpenGL renderer can cause widgets to flicker, and studio's Vulkan renderer requires the child window renderer patch here https://github.com/Frogging-Family/wine-tkg-git/blob/master/wine-tkg-git/wine-tkg-patches/misc/childwindow.patch.
-It should be included if you're already using Wine TKG.
+It should be included if you already followed the compilation guide.

 **Game Client performance issues:**
 If you haven't already, try lowering the graphics quality.